JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 </tab>
 </tabs>

-Some important things to be aware of:
+Some important details to be aware of:

-- `android.kotlinOptions` and `kotlin.compilerOptions` interfere: one below will overwrite the one above
+* The `android.kotlinOptions` and `kotlin.compilerOptions` configuration blocks override each other.
+The last (lower) block is the one in effect.
-- `kotlin.compilerOptions` work module-wise, not project-wise
-- `android.kotlinOptions.moduleName` might be overwritten by `kotlin.compilerOptions.moduleName` if the latter one goes below the first one
+* The `kotlin.compilerOptions` configuration only works on a module level, not a project level.
+* `kotlin.compilerOptions.moduleName` overrides `android.kotlinOptions.moduleName` if it's lower.
-- The separate configuration of `tasks.withType(KotlinCompile::class.java)` will overwrite the configuration inside `kotlinOptions`
+* The separate configuration of `tasks.withType(KotlinCompile::class.java)` overrides the configuration inside the `kotlinOptions` block.

+### When targeting JavaScript

-When targeting JavaScript, the tasks are called `compileKotlinJs` for production code and `compileTestKotlinJs` for test code, and `compile<Name>KotlinJs` for custom source sets.
+JavaScript compilation tasks are called `compileKotlinJs` for production code and `compileTestKotlinJs` for test code, and `compile<Name>KotlinJs` for custom source sets.

-To configure a single task, use its name.
-Examples:
+To configure a single task, use its name:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">